: :

 to recurring mental illness

-Father & mother were divorced when Johnny's girl was 5
+They were divorced when Johnny's girl was five

 She saw her mother for the last time in a nursing home